zhanhl316/negotiation-dialogue-survey/README.md

 ## Methods

 - **Opponent Modeling in Negotiation Dialogues by Related Data Adaptation** (NAACL 2022 findings) [[paper](https://arxiv.org/abs/2205.00344)][[code](https://github.com/kushalchawla/opponent-modeling)] (Yufei)
+This paper focuses on modeling the component's preference (i.e.,  the relative importance that the opponent assigns to each issue under discussion) using the partial dialogues.
+This could be very imporant in the negotiation process in real-world scenario.
+The authors propose transformer-based ranker over the negotiation items.
+In addition, they also make use the external dataset, CaSiNo and DealOrNoDeal dialogue data, to construct additional explicty supervision signals for this ranking task.
+The experiments show that the proposed methods achieve strong performance in zero-shot and few-shot settings.

 - **Computationally modelling resisting strategies in persuasive conversations** (EACL 2021) [[paper](https://aclanthology.org/2021.eacl-main.7.pdf)][[code](https://github.com/americast/resper)] (Yufei)
 - **DialoGraph: Incorporating Interpretable Strategy-Graph Networks into Negotiation Dialogues** (ICLR 2021) [[paper](https://openreview.net/pdf?id=kDnal_bbb-E)] [[code](https://github.com/rishabhjoshi/DialoGraph_ICLR21)]  (Tao)
 - **Augmenting non-collaborative dialog systems with explicit semantic and strategic dialog history** (ICLR 2020) [[paper](https://openreview.net/forum?id=ryxQuANKPB)] (Yufei)